SaramshGautam/astar-vacuum-cleaner/README.md

 - **f(n) values**: The cost for each node in the path.
 - **Actions**: The actions performed to reach each state.

+### **7. Node Tracking: A node in the search tree is represented as a tuple with:**

+-f(n): total estimated cost (g + h).
+-g(n): the actual cost to reach this node.
+-h(n): the heuristic estimate of the remaining cost to the goal.
+-State: the state of the grid and agent's position.
+-Path: the sequence of actions taken to reach this node.

 ---

 ## **How to Run the Program**